microsoft/Intrepid/README.md

 Version: 0.0.1 beta

-INTREPID (stands for INTeractive learning via REPresentatIon Discovery) is a library that contains various decision making algorithms that learn a representation (or a latent state) from observational data in order to complete their tasks.
+INTREPID (stands for INTeractive learning via REPresentatIon Discovery) is a library that contains various interactive learning algorithms that learn a representation (or a latent state) from observational data in order to complete their tasks.

 A list of algorithms, environments, and utils are given below.
-For full details see Wiki of this repository.
+For full details see [Wiki](https://github.com/microsoft/Intrepid/wiki) of this repository.

+## What is Interactive Learning and Representation Discovery

+Consider any agent, also called decision maker, (e.g., a bot, robot, LLM) that is taking actions in an environment (e.g., a place, an OS).
+The world changes as a effect of the agent's action and also because of other noise in (e.g., a person maybe moving in the background or an OS may receive a notification unrelated to what the bot did).
+The goal of this agent is to solve a task, e.g., navigate safetly to a given location, or compose an email and send it off.
+The agent maybe take a series of actions to accomplish its goal.
+This is called an *Interactive Learning* task as the agent interacts with the world.

+Typically, the observes the world in the form of a complex representation (e.g., an image, a large piece of text).
+It is useful for solving the task to map this representation into a more manageable representation from which it is easier to learn how to take actions, or model the dynamics of the world.
+A large-language-model, for example, does this internally by predicting the next token using a large corpus of data.
+However, for a robot or software, there can be other approaches for learning this representation.
+This is called the *Representation Discovery* problem.

+As the name suggests, INTREPID is designed to discover representation for the purpose of interactive learning.
+INTREPID is designed to contain state-of-the-art algorithms for mapping the observation into representation for the purpose of taking actions, learning the world model, debugging, or visualization.
+INTREPID also contains various interactive learning algorithms that use this representation to optimize reward, and learn a policy.
+This is an continual evolving repository with a lot of features to come over time.
+To contribute, see the contributing section below.

 ## Algorithms Currently Supported